jonnyspicer/jonnyspicer.com/content/dinner.md

 *If the widget below doesn't work correctly for some reason then [RSVP using this link instead.](https://calendly.com/jonnyspicer/dinner-with-the-jbcs")*

-To RSVP: select the 29th April, then pick 6pm (it's fine if you come later than that), click "Confirm", fill in your details and then click "Schedule Event".
+To RSVP: select the next date with a blue circle around it, then pick 6:30pm (it's fine if you come later than that), click "Confirm", fill in your details and then click "Schedule Event".
+You might have to go to the next month for a date to be available, or there might not be one set up - if that's the case message me and gently nudge me to set the next date.

 <!-- Calendly inline widget begin -->
 <div id="calendly-inline-widget" style="min-width:320px;height:950px;" data-auto-load="false"></div>